csswizardry/csswizardry.github.com/_posts/2026-06-01-front-ends-missing-metric-the-tbt-window.md

 A 70&nbsp;ms task contributes 20&nbsp;ms to TBT; a 250&nbsp;ms task contributes 200&nbsp;ms. The first 50&nbsp;ms of any task is effectively tolerated, and anything beyond that is considered blocking time.

+It is a lab-based proxy for the more real user-centric [Interaction to Next Paint](/inp-simulator/) field metric.

 This much is probably familiar, but the part that is often overlooked is that TBT is not an unbounded sum of all blocking work in the trace: it is a sum of